 Students who receive medical or psychological treatment during their time away are expected to consult with the University Health Service before reactivation will occur.
 Students who leave for mental health reasons are normally expected to be away a full year.
 The University Health Service will not evaluate a student who left for mental health reasons in order to clear them for reactivation until at least six to nine months have passed since the student went inactive.
 However, students who went inactive during the fall semester may request reactivation in the following spring before room-draw and registration occurs.
 If deemed appropriate, the University Health Service may permit the student to be tentatively reactivated pending further evaluation in August.
 In August, the University Health Service will make a recommendation to the Office of the Dean either approving or denying final reactivation for the fall semester.
 In the latter case, the student will be given the opportunity to continue inactive status for the fall semester.

-Any student who has been away from The College for more than 10 months must submit a new Health Form.
+Any student who has been away from the College for more than 10 months must submit a new Health History Form.
 All students are required to comply with the New York State immunization laws.

 Please note that there is a five-year limit on inactive status.